Rachnerd/angular2/README.md

 dendency to the bootstrap function.
 ```

+###### Injecting Http
 Now Http is available to the injector and can be used everywhere.

-_Because of the Backend, a custom implementation of Http is required in this workshop.
-If you need real Http requests then HTTP_PROVDERS needs to be import from the Angular library.
+_Because of the Backend, a custom implementation of Http is required for this workshop.
+If you want real Http requests then HTTP_PROVDERS needs to be import from the Angular library.
-This is an example how Angular's dependencies can be modified without breaking the application._
+This is an example of how Angular's dependencies can be modified without breaking the application._

 ```
 Inject Http into the PeopleService (Error occurs it's fine).
 ```

+###### Exception!
 Now we run into a problem:
 ```
 EXCEPTION: Cannot resolve all parameters for 'PeopleService'(?).